Electrical contractors in

 Maintain license compliance

-Complete continuing education requirements and renew license every 3 years.
-Maintain required insurance coverage and comply with all state electrical regulations.
+Complete required continuing education hours, renew license every 3 years, maintain insurance coverage, and stay current with code changes and local regulations.

 About This Market